-As a Course Rep, you will have to attend some meetings so you can share feedback.
+As a Course Rep, you will attend some meetings so you can share feedback.
 These meetings are not for urgent issues or issues that can be resolved quickly (as you should go straight to a staff member about these before a meeting).
 Meetings will provide you with the opportunity to feedback formally and will enable you to challenge some of those bigger or long-term issues.
-The most important meeting you will attend is the Course Management Committee (CMC; more details later on) but there are other meetings that you will be invited to including:
+The most important meeting you will attend is the Student Staff Liaison Committee (SSLC - more later).